offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 };
 ```

-Pulling out the total number of parameters can be done by passing the parameter pack to the `sizeof` operator.
+Pulling out the total number of parameters is done by passing the parameter pack to the `sizeof` operator.

 ```c++
 template <typename Fn>